shipyardapp/Shipyard-Documentation/docs/blueprint-library/sftp/sftp-delete-files.md

 title: SFTP Template - Delete Files
 hide_title: true
 sidebar_label: Delete Files
-description: Information about Shipyard's low-code SFTP Delete Files blueprint.
+description: Information about Platform's low-code SFTP Delete Files blueprint.
 Quickly delete one or more files from an SFTP Server.
 Once the vessel has run successfully, the results cannot be undone.
 keywords:
   - sftp
   - blueprint